 Robust voter turnout is fundamental to a healthy democracy.
-As low turnout is usually attributed to political disengagement and the belief that voting for one candidate/party or another will do little to alter public policy, "established" democracies tend have higher turnout than other counties.
+As low turnout is usually attributed to political disengagement and the belief that voting for one candidate/party or another will do little to alter public policy, "established" democracies tend have higher turnout than other countries.
 However, voter turnout in the U.S. is much lower than most established democracies.
 In this section we present research on voter turnout in the United States and the steps we might take to increase voter turnout.
 FairVote's most recent report examines voter turnout in the 2016 presidential primaries.

 Voter turnout in the United States fluctuates in national elections.
 In recent elections, about 60% of the voting eligible population votes during presidential election years, and about 40% votes during midterm elections.
 Turnout is lower for odd year, primary and local elections.

 Voter turnout also varies considerably from state to state.
 In 2014, smaller, less urbanized states in the northern part of the country tended to have higher voter turnout than other states.
 The same pattern presented in the 2014 presidential election, with small states like Minnesota, Wisconsin and New Hampshire having the highest voter turnout.

 Turnout also varies much within states.
 For example, in California in 2014, voter turnout ranged from 22.6% in Imperial County in Southern California to 65.0% in Sierra County up in northern California.